tyrannotorus/cpp-infra-arcana-android/README.md

 Infra Arcana is built with [CMake](https://cmake.org/), which is a build system generator.
 CMake can generate GNU Makefiles, Code::Blocks projects, Visual Studio solutions, etc for many different platforms.
 Look for an online tutorial on how to use CMake (some pointers are given below).

+This game uses SDL2, SDL2_image, and SDL_mixer.
+There are two ways to include these dependencies:
+* Use the system installation of SDL on Linux, or use the bundled prebuilt version in Windows
+* Build the bundled SDL source code and link it statically into the game binary.

-The source code of SDL2, SDL2_image and SDL2_mixer are included in the Infra Arcana Git repo.
-It is built automatically together with the IA build process, and then linked statically with the game - i.e. it is built into the game binary, so there is no need to install any SDL dependencies to play the game.
+The first method is the default behavior, it will be used if nothing else is specified.
+Buiding SDL from source and linking it statically is enabled via the CMake option "IA_BUILD_STATIC_SDL" (use -DIA_BUILD_STATIC_SDL=ON when running cmake to configure this mode).
+The "official" releases of the game are built with SDL statically linked, so there is no need to install any SDL dependencies to play those releases.

 ### Unix/Linux/macOS
 You need CMake and build tools (e.g. GNU Make + gcc).
+Also you need dependencies to SDL2, SDL2-image, and SDL2-mixer (unless you want to use the option to build the bundled SDL source code).

 To install dependencies on Debian, Ubuntu and other DEB-based systems, try:

     apt install build-essential cmake

+    # Also, if using system installation of SDL (default method):
+    apt install libsdl2-2.0-0 libsdl2-image-2.0-0 libsdl2-mixer-2.0-0

+(Or whatever versions of the SDL2 libraries are available.)

 On Fedora and other RPM-based systems, try:

     dnf install g++ make cmake

+    # Also, if using system installation of SDL (default method):
+    dnf install SDL2 SDL2_image SDL2_mixer

 On macOS, using [Homebrew](https://brew.sh/):

     brew install cmake

+    # Also, if using system installation of SDL (default method):
+    brew install sdl2 sdl2_image sdl2_mixer

-Now you can build IA:
+Now you can build IA (stand in the root of the IA repo and run these commands):

-    cd <ia directory>
-    mkdir build
-    cd build
-    cmake ../
-    make ia
+    mkdir -p build && cd build && cmake .. && make ia

+Alternatively, you can build the bundled SDL source code and link it statically:

+    mkdir build && cd build && cmake -DIA_BUILD_STATIC_SDL=ON .. && make ia

 ### Windows
 You need CMake, and some IDE or build tools of your choice (such as [Code::Blocks](http://www.codeblocks.org), or [Visual Studio](https://www.visualstudio.com/)).